I like to share travel experiences and enjoy exploring new places for food and drink, hotels and sights.

 4. Explore the Amazing Royal Alcázar Palace

 The Real Alcázar is a must-see in Seville.
-This incredible palace was founded in the middle ages and is striking, with its dazzling architecture, fabulous fountains and courtyards.
+This incredible palace was founded in the middle ages and is striking, with its dazzling architecture, fabulous fountains, and courtyards.
 It is an awe-inspiring place, so be sure to linger, stroll and take your time drinking in all the grandeur and views; this is not the place to go if you only have an hour to spend!
 The fact that several episodes of Game of Thrones were filmed here gives it just that extra bit of intrigue.

-Of course, there was an advantage being here on a chilly but sunny January afternoon, with a very short line and fewer crowds to deal with.
+Of course, there was an advantage to being here on a chilly but sunny January afternoon, with a very short line and fewer crowds to deal with.
 I would recommend booking online and reserving an entry time, as this will save valuable time so you can enjoy it without a long wait.